 In cases where the car has been deemed a a write off, many drivers wrongly believe that they can claim the amount their car was originally worth.

 If the ombudsman believes the customer is out of pocket due to the insurer’s mistake, then it’s up to the insurer to put things right.

-If they think the insurer’s valuation is unfair, they will usually tell them to increase it and add 8% interest to the adjusted figures.
+If they think the insurer’s valuation is unfair, they usually tell them to increase it and add 8% interest to the adjusted figures.

-If you think your insurer has provided a low valuation offer, you can challenge it.
-Take a look at our guide to find out more about car depreciation.
+If you think your insurer has provided a low valuation offer, you could challenge it.
+For more information, check out our guide on car depreciation.

 Misrepresentation and ‘non-disclosure'

 Sometimes an insurer will refuse to pay out on a claim because it says the owner misrepresented information when they took out the policy or failed to disclose something important.

 “We see cases where consumers don’t disclose a modification made to their car – something which might affect the car’s risk profile, as well as the premium the insurer would have asked for had it known about the alteration.

 We also see cases where consumers have changed their car mid-way through the policy term, but don’t update their insurer,” says the ombudsman.

 Complaints in this area frequently happen because customers say they didn’t misrepresent anything.
-People can feel that their insurer has treated them unfairly by either not meeting their claim or by altering the terms of their policy.
+People might feel that their insurer has treated them unfairly by either not meeting their claim or by altering the terms of their policy.

 It’s then up to the ombudsman to decide if the insurer acted fairly when they decided there’d been a misrepresentation.

 If a customer says they’ve been treated unfairly, the ombudsman will consider the insurer’s obligations under The Consumer Insurance Disclosure and Representations Act 2012.